-E. Zuazua (FAU - AvH)
+E. Zuazua (FAU - AvH) Deep learning What is actually the ResNet doing?
 The classification problem is a relaxed version of the simultaneous control problem.
 We are given N points in \mathbb{R}^d and M classes $y_i \in \{1, ..., M\}$.
 We then proceed as follows:

-- We identify a region in the euclidean space corresponding to each class of data.

-- Output: Look for a control strategy (A, W, b) bringing simultaneously all points to the location corresponding to its class.
+- We identify a region in the euclidean space corresponding to each class of data. - 2 Look for a control strategy (A, W, b) bringing simultaneously all points to the location corresponding to its class.

-S_3

-S_2

-S_1

-$x^{(2)}$ -axis